Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Abstract

 \section{Abstract}

-Building upon recent work on probabilistic programs, we formally define the notion of expected runtime for quantum programs.
-A representation of the expected runtimes of quantum programs is introduced with an interpretation as an observable in physics.
+We study \textit{expected runtimes} for quantum programs.
+Inspired by recent work on probabilistic programs, we first define \textit{expected runtime} as a generalisation of \textit{quantum weakest precondition}.
+Then, we show that the expected runtime of a quantum program can be represented as the expectation of an \textit{observable} (in physics).
 A method for computing the expected runtimes of quantum programs in finite-dimensional state spaces is developed.
-Several examples are provided as applications of this method; in particular, an open problem of computing the expected runtime of quantum random walks is solved using our method.
+Several examples are provided as applications of this method, including computing the expected runtime of quantum Bernoulli Factory -- a quantum algorithm for generating random numbers.
+In particular, using our new method, an open problem of computing the expected runtime of quantum random walks introduced by Ambainis et al. (\textit{STOC} 2001) is solved.